 Brian S. Brown

-Brian is a C. Phil. at UCLA in American History, earned his B.A./M.A. in Modern History at Oxford University, and received his B.A. in History from Whittier College.
-Brian and his wife Susan have eight young children.
+Mr. Brown is a C. Phil. at UCLA in American History, earned his B.A./M.A. in Modern History at Oxford University, and received his B.A. in History from Whittier College.
+He and his wife Susan have eight young children.

 John C. Eastman

 Chairman of the Board

 John C. Eastman is the Henry Salvatori Professor of Law & Community at Chapman University School of Law, where he was also Dean from 2007 to 2010 before stepping down to pursue a bid for California Attorney General.
 He is the founding Director of the Center for Constitutional Jurisprudence, a public interest law firm affiliated with the Claremont Institute.
 He was a law clerk to Supreme Court Justice Clarence Thomas and Fourth Circuit Judge J. Michal Luttig, the Director of Congressional and Public Affairs at the U.S. Commission on Civil Rights, and an attorney with the national law firm of Kirkland & Ellis before entering the academy in 1999.

 A nationally recognized expert in constitutional law, Dr. Eastman has published extensively, including as co-author of a major constitutional law textbook; entries in the Oxford Encyclopedia of Legal History and the Oxford Companion to the Supreme Court; and more than three dozen book chapters and scholarly articles in such journals as the University of Chicago Law Review, the Georgetown Law Journal, the American Journal of Legal History, the Harvard Journal of Law & Public Policy, the BYU Journal of Public Law, and the Cato Supreme Court Review.